DevOpsHiveHQ/website/content/english/_index.md

     - title : "We love Open Source, we love community!"
       images:
       - "images/k8s-community.png"
       content : "Supporting open source and community is one of our goals.
-We have open source project and provide mentorship for the community to have a better DevOps ecosystem."
+We have open source projects and provide mentorship for the community to have a better DevOps ecosystem."
       button:
         enable : true
-        label : "Check out our community projects" link : "https://github.com/DevOpsHiveNet"
+        label : "Check out community projects"
+        link : "https://github.com/DevOpsHiveNet"